Gasometers, a common site, early-mid 20th Century UK

 It was so massive that anyone born after 1960 would - if it were possible for them to see it - be forgiven for thinking that aliens had landed!
 It was called a 'gasometer', pronounced with the stress on the 'om' (like in 'Tom').
-There were lots of gasometers around.
-They stored gas - actually 'coal gas', see the next section.
+There were lots of gasometers around; now empty shells can occassionally be seen.

 A gasometer was a huge cylindrical metal storage tank for gas located at what was called a 'gasworks' - a factory to produce gas from coal.
 All London gasworks had to be near a railway line as the coal had to be transported from the northern coal mines.

 I was taken on a school trip to the local gasworks at the bottom of Angel Road Edmonton.
-I must have been about 12 years of age at the time.
+I must have been about 12 years old at the time.
 Because the gas works burnt coal to release the gas, the result was known as 'coal gas' or 'town gas'.
 It could not be produced on demand, so had to be stored to meet the demand at peak times.
 Hence the need for gasometers.

 The massive metal storage tank of the gasometer had smaller cylindrical tanks fitted inside, rather like the sections of a telescope.
 As the gas was pumped in, these tanks expanded, rising into the sky and rotating slightly in the process.
 Rubber gaskets sealed the sections.

-With demand for gas during the day, mainly from industry, the gasometer visibly slowly decreased in height.
+With demand for gas during the day, mainly from industry, the gasometer slowly and visibly decreased in height.
 At night the main usage was for street lights.
 Before electric lights, gas was also used for lighting in homes, pubs and theatres.
 Some houses had gas fires.

 Most districts had gasworks.
 They never stopped production, 24 hours a day 7 days a week, up until the 1960s.

 During a German air raid in World War Two, a bomb went through the top of one of the gasometers in the gasworks along Angel Road, Edmonton, about a mile due east of us.
 As you can imagine, the flames shot several hundreds of feet up into the air.
 Quite a sight!